minggfeng/skooled/README.md

-# Skooled
+# SkooledDS

 > An integrated platform for communication between teachers and parents.
 Teachers can share information on student progress, grades and scheduling updates.
 In addition, the platform provides parents the ability to give permission on pressing questions.

 ## Team

-  - David Gould
+  - Lavanya Ammi Chandrashekara
-  - Nick Anderson
+  - Ming Feng
-  - Preda Wen
+  - Salih Abuelyaman
-  - Tom Dickson
+  - Steven Kim

 ## Table of Contents